Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Avoid feeding parrot herbs from the allium family, like chives, garlic, or onions.
 Allium herbs contain allicin, which traps inflammatory free radicals in the parrot’s body.

-Here’s an extensive breakdown of herbs that can be safely added to a bird’s diet:
+Here’s a breakdown of herbs that can be safely offered to parrots:

 Anise (Illicium Verum)

-Also known as star anise due to its shape, anise contains oils that bolster immunity due to terpineol, anethole, and thymol.
+Also known as star anise due to its shape, anise contains oils that bolster immunity, such as terpineol, anethole, and thymol.
 This means that anise may lower the risk of respiratory infection.

-Anise may also improve the digestion of parrots, ensuring that food is processed efficiently, which reduces the risk of gas, bloating, stomach pain, and constipation.
+Anise may also improve parrots’ digestion, allowing food to be processed efficiently.
+This reduces the risk of gas, bloating, stomach pain, and constipation.

 Basil (Ocimum Basilicum)

 Celebrated for its scent and fresh taste, basil is a natural antioxidant and antibacterial agent.
-Introducing this herb to a parrot’s diet may lead to healthier skin health and superior digestion.
+Introducing this herb to a parrot’s diet may lead to healthier skin health and better digestion.

-Basil is rich in vitamins and minerals, including calcium, iron, manganese, and vitamins A and K. Providing a parrot with fresh or dried basil may reduce the risk of cancer, heart conditions, and diabetes.
+Basil is rich in vitamins and minerals, including calcium, iron, manganese, and vitamins A and K. Providing a parrot with fresh or dried basil may reduce the risk of degenerative diseases.

 Bay Leaf (Laurus Nobilis)